VDA5050/VDA5050/VDA5050_EN.md

 After the cancellation of an order, the mobile robot is idle and shall be ready to receive a new order.

-In the case of a mobile robot that localizes itself on nodes via a tag, the new order has to begin on the node the mobile robot is now standing on (see also Figure 5).
+In the case of a mobile robot that can only localize itself on a node, the new order has to begin on the node the mobile robot is now standing on (see also Figure 5).

 In case of a mobile robot that can stop in between nodes, the choice is up to fleet control how the next order should be started.
 The mobile robot shall accept both methods.